MemeLords1/CISC-3140/Lab #6/README.md

 # CISC 3140 Lab 6

 ## Notes:
-The Reason for Below is because I wanted to keep my github orgnized and not have different Repository for CISC-3140 Labs so Instead of moving it to RepoMeta I stored it here.
+I wanted to keep my github orgnized and not have different Repository for CISC-3140 Labs so Instead of moving it to RepoMeta I stored it here.
 I made a Folder called Part 1 where I show the HelloWorld.java that I moved and Edited.
 Also in that folder is How I made the Repository Called Repo from the command line.
 I then moved the file into CISC-3140 folder by cloneing and then made a another folder called LAB #6 which I moved the Hello World into and Edited it.